 Provisioning delays in our Exchange environment.
 See the System Status Page for notice on this type of issue.

 Note: You cannot estimate the length of time a migration will take because of the variance in the preceding items.

 Do I need to reconfigure my mobile devices?

 Yes, you must reconfigure all mobile devices, except for some Blackberry® devices.
 Blackberry® Enterprise Server 5 is not compatible with Exchange.
 For Blackberry devices with software version 10.0 and later using ActiveSync, you don’t need to perform reconfiguration.

 For all ActiveSync devices, you can either update the existing settings or remove the account and add it again.

 Will I have access to the control panel during the migration?

-Yes, but it is important that you do not make any changes to your domain.
-Making changes to the domain being migrated, during the migration, causes issues.
+Yes, but you should not make any changes to your domain.
+Making changes to the target migration domain during the migration causes issues.

 ©2020 Rackspace US, Inc.